Lewis Ludlam: International career

 In June 2019 he was one of four uncapped players named in England's preliminary World Cup training squad and on 11 August 2019 made his debut in a warm-up match against Wales.
 He was included in the squad for the 2019 Rugby World Cup and made four appearances during the tournament, scoring his first international try in the pool fixture against the United States.

-Views on the future of rugby
+Over the next 4 years under Eddie Jones, further caps would be fairly limited but in 2023 under new head coach, Steve Borthwick, Ludlam returned to play every minute of the 2023 Six Nations.

+List of international tries

+Personal life

 Ludlam has talked about the importance of 'drawing in' younger spectators to watch rugby, and questioned if 'less is more' in terms of the excitement level of the number of competitions and games played.